keymanapp/keyman/core/src/ldml/C7043_ldml.md

 | 0+|  32  | directions       | list: index into `list` section with direction list      |
 | 8+|  32  | flags            | int: per-key flags                                       |
 |12+|  32  | to               | str: output string                                       |

+If this section is present, it must have a 'flick element' at position zero with directions=0, flags=0, and to=0 meaning 'no flick'.

 There is not a 'null' flick element at the end of each list.